Checklist for VLBI observing on the GBT

 a) start and stop times and dates

-b) how many tapes are required
+b) how many disk packs are required

-c) when are tape changes needed?
+c) when are disk changes needed?

 d) which receiver is required